continuul/disco-http/README.md

 failure and network partitions.
 Distributed consensus is a fundamental concept when it comes to building fault-tolerant systems.

-A simple example system like disco-http makes it easy to study the Raft consensus protocol in general, and Hashicorp's Raft implementation in particular.
+A simple example system like raft-http makes it easy to study the Raft consensus protocol in general, and Hashicorp's Raft implementation in particular.

 ## Reading and writing keys